Local Deer Campaigns

 Landscape Plants Rated by Deer Resistance

-There are hundreds of insects and diseases that threaten New Jersey’s forests.
-But the most dangerous, according to the state Department of Environmental Protection (DEP), are often pests and diseases that are not native to the state and that were introduced accidentally.
+There are many factors that threaten New Jersey’s forests.
+The most dangerous, according to the state Department of Environmental Protection (DEP), are often insects and diseases that are not native to the state and that were introduced accidentally.
+Read more here.

 “Bergen County also suffers from this treachery”